ibexa/documentation-developer/docs/release_notes/ez_platform_v3.0.md

 #### Improved translating of notifications

-`TranslationService` is not injected into the `NotificationService`.
+`TranslationService` isn't injected into the `NotificationService`.
 You can now use `TranslatableNotificationHandlerInterface` for translated notifications.

 #### Multilingual content route